nuigroup/ccv-wxwidgets/trunk/CCV2.0/README.txt

 provided a Visual C++'s free express version, which can be download from: http://www.microsoft.com/express/Downloads/#2010-Visual-CPP

 To compile, open MSVC\ccv2.sln and run build.
+Before compiling, make sure set environment variable WXWIN to the wxWidgets path, OPENCVWIN to the opencv path.

 == Documents ==
 If you want to build documents, you need install doxygen and use the following